D-Day 75th Anniversary: Trump, Macron And Other Leaders Mark A Historic Day

 The lessons of Colleville-sur-mer and of World War II, Macron said, have taught us that liberty and democracy are inseparable.

 Macron and Trump left the ceremony together, visiting the nearby cemetery with their wives.
-The two leaders are scheduled to meet again later today for lunch.
+The two leaders met again later in the day for lunch.

 There were at least seven flyovers to mark the D-Day anniversary.
 According to a pool report, the aircraft included 12 U.S. C-47 Skytrains and two P-51 fighters, along with modern transports and jets — including four F-15s that flew in a missing man formation.

-"Despite the forecast of rain, the sun is shining on the American cemetery on the bluffs overlooking Omaha beach," NPR's Eleanor Beardsley reports.
+"Despite the forecast of rain, the sun is shining on the American cemetery on the bluffs overlooking Omaha beach," NPR's Eleanor Beardsley reports from Normandy.
 "There will be 10 ceremonies all along the coast today.
 Security is tight, with 6,000 police patrolling on land and sea, and drones and helicopters in the skies above."

 NPR's Up First is the news you need to start your day.